 Although Dénia is a great jumping-off point for day trips around the area, the town itself won’t overwhelm you with things to do.

 This can work two ways.
 Either you’ll love that you can relax and aren’t faced with a never-ending list of places you want to go and things you want to see, or you’ll get bored.

 By the end of my 3 months, I was bored.
 I had seen and done everything there was to do in Dénia, and, as an active person, I was kind of over it.
 I live in London because I love that I will NEVER run out of things to do here!

 It all depends on what type of person you are, though.

-Of course, there are things to do here.
+Of course, there are fun things to do in Denia.
 There’s hiking the Montgo, exploring Dénia Castle, or attending the charming pre-Christmas tradition of the Medieval Market.
 During the market, over 80 stalls sell artisan crafts and local produce and there are performers storytelling, juggling, doing magic tricks and dancing.

 It doesn’t have its own airport